-Grantee shall have the right to relocate the access and parking easement areas shown as "Easement No. 5" and "Easement No. 6" if such relocation is reasonably necessary or convenient to accommodate any other improvements to the Premises, provided that (a) the relocated easement area provides a reasonably equivalent and continuous means of access; (b) the full cost of such relocation shall be borne by the Grantee; (c) there shall be no material interruption of the means of access being relocated; and (d) the Grantee shall cause a new plan to be prepared showing the location of the easement as relocated.
-Upon such relocation, the easement existing for the prior location shall terminate and a new easement (on the same terms and conditions set forth herein) shall automatically be created for the new location of such easement.
+Grantee shall have the right to relocate the access and parking easement areas shown as "Easement No. 5" and "Easement No. 6" if such relocation is reasonably necessary or convenient to accommodate any other improvements to the Premises, provided that (a) the relocated easement area provides a reasonably equivalent and continuous means of access; (b) the full cost of such relocation shall be borne by the Grantee; (c) there shall be no material interruption of the means of access being relocated; and (d) the Grantee shall cause a new plan to be prepared showing the location of the prior location shall terminate and a new easement (on the same terms and conditions set forth herein) shall automatically be created for the new location of such easement.